YSL trial: Multiple defendants discussing plea deals with DA’s office, sources say

 There have been several motions for mistrials and another was made on Wednesday afternoon.

-An attorney for one of the defendants’ attorneys called for a motion for a mistrial with prejudice after a witness read an unredacted of a social media post entered into evidence.
+An attorney for one of the defendants’ attorneys called for a motion for a mistrial with prejudice after a witness read an unredacted copy of a social media post entered into evidence.
 The attorney accused the DA’s Office of goading them into a mistrial.

 Judge Paige Reese Whitaker said she believe the prosecution made a mistake.
 She denied the mistrial for prejudice, but will hear the motion for a mistrial without prejudice.